 British Open Golf Courses

-The inaugural British Open took place on October 17, 1860, at Prestwick Golf Club in Scotland goes all the way back in 1860.
-The event is important not only about its longevity, but also because of the fact that this is the only major golf event to be played outside the United States these days.
+The inaugural British Open took place on October 17, 1860, at Prestwick Golf Club in Scotland.
+The event is not significant only because of its tradition, but also because of the fact that this is the only major golf event to be played outside the United States these days.

 |Designed by:||Harry Colt|

-In a true British tradition, the golf course reflects the country’s natural diversity.
+In a truly British tradition, the golf course reflects the country’s natural diversity.
 Today, the Royal Portrush venue is known as a “links course”, as it’s home to some of the most challenging golf links courses in the world.
-Players encounter many natural obstacles getting in the way, including pot bunkers, sand dunes and the occasional water pool that golers wil need to stay clear of.
+Players encounter many natural obstacles getting in the way, including pot bunkers, sand dunes and the occasional water pool that needs to be avoided.

-Plus, these golf courses are often quite windy which adds another level of challenge from interfering with balls trajectory to making it more difficult to determine how to hit the golf ball.
-The field has been doinated by Americans, Scottish and Brits throughout the years so it’s very likely to see another Briton or someone from the US capturing the title next year.
+Plus, these golf courses are often quite windy, which adds another level of challenge from interfering with a ball’s trajectory to making it more difficult to determine how to hit the golf ball.
+The field has been dominated by Americans, Scottish and Brits throughout the years, so it’s very likely to see another Briton or someone from the US capturing the title next year.

 British Open Promises to Be a Golf Event to Remember

-The Open Championship is an event that promises to gather some of the world’s premier names in golfing.
-With the event running into its 147th edition, the British Open is indeed heavy with tradition.
-Woods, Molinari, Mcllroy and many others are all coming back to take their chances and see if they can compete against their likes and betters.
+The Open Championship is an event that promises to gather some of the world’s premier names in golf.
+With the event running into its 148th edition, the British Open is indeed heavy with tradition.
+Woods, Molinari, Mcllroy and many others are all coming back to take their chances and see if they are up for the challenge.